isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 to participate.
 Seats are limited and available on a first-come, first-serve basis.</p>
 <hr>
-<p><strong>Secrets of our Nocturnal Neighbours: A discovery of their biology and challenges in urban Singapore by NUS Toddycats (2.15pm - 4pm at Workshop Zone - Stage, National Library Plaza)</strong>
+<p><strong>Otter Workshop by NUS Toddycats (2.15pm - 4pm at Workshop Zone - Stage, National Library Plaza)</strong>
 </p>
-<p>This workshop is designed for participants to discover the fascinating
+<p>This workshop is designed for participants to discover more about the
-nocturnal wildlife (e.g. civets, bats, etc) found in Singapore, focusing on their unique biological adaptations and the challenges they face in their natural habitats.
-Participants will gain insights into the lives of these creatures, understand the roles that they play and discuss the conservation issues that they face.</p>
+smooth-coated otters of Singapore!</p>
 <p>No registration is required - simply drop by during the specified time
 to participate.
 Seats are limited and available on a first-come, first-serve basis.</p>